 Q What is the cost for FCSEC?

-The fee of $680.00 includes room and board, supplies for classes, and FCSEC t-shirt.
+The fee of $725.00 includes room and board, supplies for classes, and FCSEC t-shirt.
 A $200.00 deposit must accompany the registration form.
-The remaining balance is due June 14, 2013.
+The remaining balance of $525.00 is due May 23, 2017.
 In the event FCSEC is full, your deposit will be returned.

-In case of cancellation, $100.00 of the deposit will be refunded if requested before June 1, 2013.
-After June 1, there will be no deposit refund.
+In the event that FCSEC is full, your check will be returned.
+In case of cancellation, $100.00 of the deposit will be refunded if requested before May 15, 2017.

 All checks should be made payable to FCSEC and mailed to FCSEC, PO Box 1000, Ferrum College, Ferrum, VA.
 24088.